-4 Text

-$\mathbf{A}$ Brings up the Text controls.

-Identify

-Brings up the ID Control Panel.
-Lets you associate names/numbers to map objects eg field

-numbers to field boundaries, so that other software can link to the map.

-Legend Tool

-Lets you add a legend or key to a map simply by selecting the relevant layers.

-Marker

-× Enables you to select a marker design (tree, gate, stop cock etc) and place it on the map.

-Draw Measured Shape

-Lets you plot a line of specified length and bearing, draw a circle of specified diameter, area or

-circumference or draw a rectangle of specified dimensions.

-Title Block

-Lets you select from a range of pre-defined Title Blocks.

-Schedule Maker

-1 Produces a Schedule/list of all parcels on selected layers.

-- Street Finder

-- 6 Displays list of all road names.
+4 Text \mathbf{A} Brings up the Text controls.
+73 Identify Rrings up the ID Control Danel Lets you associate names/numbers to man chiests as field Brings up the ID Control Panel.
+Lets you associate names/numbers to map objects eg field numbers to field boundaries, so that other software can link to the map.
+Legend Tool Lets you add a legend or key to a map simply by selecting the relevant layers.
+Marker × Enables you to select a marker design (tree, gate, stop cock etc) and place it on the map.
+2 Draw Measured Shape ~ Lets you plot a line of specified length and bearing, draw a circle of specified diameter, area or circumference or draw a rectangle of specified dimensions.
+Title Block Lets you select from a range of pre-defined Title Blocks.
+Schedule Maker Produces a Schedule/list of all parcels on selected layers.
+Street Finder 3 Displays list of all road names.
 Click on a name and the map is immediately centred at that place.

-PocketGIS Tool

-₹ Brings up the PocketGIS Link panel that allows maps and associated data capture schemes to be

-transferred in one go to a mobile device.

-Google Earth Link

-Select an area or line on the map, then click on the Google Earth tool to launch Google Earth

-and overlay the selected object(s) on an aerial image.
-Can also draw on Google Earth and

-Copy/PasteKML back to the map.
+A PocketGIS Tool 400 Brings up the PocketGIS Link panel that allows maps and associated data capture schemes to be transferred in one go to a mobile device.
+Google Earth Link Select an area or line on the map, then click on the Google Earth tool to launch Google Earth and overlay the selected object(s) on an aerial image.
+Can also draw on Google Earth and Copy/PasteKML back to the map.
+Copy, i usternite buck to the map.